 at Williams College

-Graduate training in economics requires much more mathematical sophistication than undergraduate economics does.
-Multivariable calculus (Math 105), linear algebra (Math 211) and real analysis (Math 301) are essential.
+Graduate training for a PhD in economics requires much more mathematical sophistication than undergraduate economics does.
+Multivariable calculus (Math 150), linear algebra (Math 250) and real analysis (Math 350) are essential.
 Other math, statistics, or computer science courses may also be useful as preparation for certain fields in economics.
-In general, good grades in Math classes will boost your chances of getting into a top Economics PhD program.
+In general, good grades in math classes will boost your chances of getting into a top Economics PhD program, and will make it easier to understand what your professors are talking about and to survive once you get there.
 To get an idea of what economics research is all about (and to get to know a faculty member well), you should consider writing a senior honors thesis.

 Where should you apply?
 There are several rankings available on the web, and these can give you a rough idea of reputations of various departments.
 Most departments are stronger in some fields than in others — talk to a professor in the field you are interested in for more specific suggestions on where to apply.

-Columbia Professor Chris Blattman offers good advice for students interested in development economics and thinking about graduate school here and here.
+Columbia Professor Chris Blattman offers lots good advice for students interested in development economics and/or public policy and thinking about a masters or a PhD in economics, political science, or something related.
+This includes blog posts such as: ” Frequently asked questions on PhD applications,” “What MA, MPA, or MIA program is for you?,” and ” How to get a PhD *and* save the world.”
 He also provides good advice on how to ask for recommendation letters here.

-Mark Foley at Davidson College hosts a page with these and other useful links here.
+Mark Foley at Davidson College hosts a page that collects many of the links above here.

 You can find a partial list of Williams graduates who have started Ph.D. programs in economics or related fields in recent years (since about 2005) here.